OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Burp Suite is an integrated platform for security testing mobile and web applications.
 Its tools work together seamlessly to support the entire testing process, from initial mapping and analysis of attack surfaces to finding and exploiting security vulnerabilities.
 Burp Proxy operates as a web proxy server for Burp Suite, which is positioned as a man-in-the-middle between the browser and web server(s).
 Burp Suite allows you to intercept, inspect, and modify incoming and outgoing raw HTTP traffic.

 Setting up Burp to proxy your traffic is pretty straightforward.
-We assume that you have an iOS device and workstation connected to a Wi-Fi network that permits client-to-client traffic.
+We assume that both your iOS device and host computer are connected to a Wi-Fi network that permits client-to-client traffic.

 PortSwigger provides a good [tutorial on setting up an Android device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp "Configuring an Android Device to Work With Burp") and a [tutorial on installing Burp's CA certificate to an Android device](https://support.portswigger.net/customer/portal/articles/1841102-installing-burp-s-ca-certificate-in-an-android-device "Installing Burp\'s CA Certificate in an Android Device").